 "Under the influence of divine knafeh, I promised myself to a man I had known for about two weeks, extinguishing Mom's dream of marrying her only daughter to a Jewish doctor.
 My capricious decision to marry a foreign man living on the other side of the world, who spoke broken English and came from a family considered the enemy by my family, was more complex than either of us was willing to admit.
 But our tango with realism was finished for the day." (p.57-58)

 Guidelines for Entering

-Award Winning Books from the 2017 Season were announced to the Nautilus mailing list in April 2018.
-Bookcover images of all the Winners are posted on our webpages, 2017 Grand/Gold Winners and 2017 Silver Winners (see navigation bar at left).
+Award Winning Books from the 2018 Season were announced to the Nautilus mailing list in April 2019.
+Bookcover images of all the Winners are posted on our webpages, 2018 Grand/Gold Winners and 2018 Silver Winners.

 For the current 2019 Season: Entry packages postmarked from Sept.
 21 through Oct.
 31, 2019 will benefit from Early Entry Fees.
 Entries postmarked Nov.
 1- Dec.
 31, 2019 will have Regular Entry Fees.
 And Entries postmarked from Jan.
 1 through Feb.
 7, 2020 will have Final Entry Fees.

 See Entry Guidelines for specifics!
 When the new season opens, there is a link and details for the Entry Form.